 What’s the Difference Between Smoothies and Juices?

-So you might be thinking right now.
-Why do green smoothies matter at all?
-Why not have juices instead?
 The difference between juicing and smoothies is one word: fiber.
 In juices, the fiber is extracted.
 That means those nutritious phytonutrients are more easily digested without the fiber getting in the way.

 You can do both — smoothies and juices — in the same day.
 Just figure out what works best for you.